 “The Green” is a gem.
 Its waters sparkle with the colors of a polished emerald, its red rock canyon walls glow like rubies in the sunlight.
 And the river’s resident trout lure trophy hunters from around the globe.
 If you are keeping a fly-fishing bucket list, this Utah section of the Green River below the Flaming Gorge dam (another world-class fishing destination) should be in your top three “must fish” locations.

 The river’s 27-mile course is a riparian oasis that descends into Utah from the north slope of the Uinta Mountains, slicing through the high desert sandstone of Flaming Gorge.
-Forty to sixty degree water temperatures year round, ample water flow and the river’s varied, meandering structure combine to make the Green River a thriving fishery for large rainbow, brown, cutthroat and cut-bow hybrid trout.
+Forty to sixty degree water temperatures year round, ample water flow and the river’s varied, meandering structure combine to make the Green River a thriving fishery for large rainbow and brown trout.

 The preferred method of fly-fishing the A, B and C sections of the Green is by drift boat.
 Sight fishing is the name of the game, utilizing a majority of top-water fly choices.
 Fluttering clouds of yellow sallies ride the thermals, piles of blue-winged olives and midges collect in back eddies, and the buzz of cicadas drive trout to make very bad decisions.

 The Green River section from Flaming Gorge dam to the Colorado border is split into three sections.

 Section A: Flaming Gorge dam to Little Hole

 Section B: Little Hole to Indian Crossing in Browns Park

 Section C: Indian Crossing to the Colorado/Utah border